rmw/talks/bios.md

 ## 500 words

 Rebecca Miller-Webster is a software engineer, educator, and engineering manager.
 She is the founder of [Write/Speak/Code](http://www.writespeakcode.com) and Engineering Manager at [Venmo](https://venmo.com/).
-Rebecca has been developing software professionally for over a 15 years, previously organized [GORUCO](http://goruco.com), and was the founding teacher at Dev Bootcamp NYC.
+Rebecca has been developing software professionally for almost 20 years, previously organized [GORUCO](http://goruco.com), and was the founding teacher at Dev Bootcamp NYC.
 Rebecca's hobbies include drinking Diet Coke, sipping Prosecco, playing guitar in a punk ensemble, cuddling pugs, & wearing all the colors.
 And she changes her hair A LOT.

 ## Links